 The remainder of the fellow's weekly time is spent engaged in recovery planning and documentation, participating in supervision, and attending seminars and other activities which promote individual learning and growth.

 A variety of evidence-based practices (EBPs) are used in an integrated manner in ACMH and may include Illness Management and Recovery, Seeking Safety, Social Skills Training for Schizophrenia, Motivational Interviewing, Dialectical Behavior Therapy and CBT for Psychosis.
 Other EBPs used within the ACMH placement include, but are not limited to, person-centered planning, peer support, supported housing, supported employment, strengths-based case management, integrated treatment for co-occurring disorders, family psychoeducation, and psychopharmacology.
-Fellows are exposed to most of these EBPs through their work on the interdisciplinary teams.
+Fellows are exposed to a variety of these EBPs through didactics, supervision and their work on the interdisciplinary teams.

 Individuals who receive services at CMHC are diverse on a variety of dimensions, including gender, gender identity, race, ethnicity, sexual orientation, socio-economic status, culture, geography, country of origin, and disability status.
 As a public mental health center, most individuals receiving services experience lower socio-economic status and live with mental illnesses.
 One in eight residents of New Haven is foreign-born and that international diversity is reflected in those who come to CMHC.
 In addition to the rich diversity among service recipients at CMHC, the staff also represents our diverse community.
 CMHC’s Trauma and Gender (TAG) initiative, which emphasizes a system-wide gender-sensitive approach to care with special attention to trauma, is one of many examples of how diversity is a focal point at the Center.
 CMHC’s Education and Training office also offers educational events that focus on diverse populations.
 For example, the 2017 CMHC Education Series features one four-session course on working with people who identify as LGBT and another that focuses on working with immigrants and refugees.
 Within the ACMH placement, attention to diversity is emphasized in our recovery-oriented case conference seminar and in individual supervision.